Aperture Photometry (photutils.aperture)#

 >>> aperture = CircularAperture(positions, r=3.0)

-The positions should be either a single tuple of (x, y)
+The positions should be either a single tuple of (x, y), a list of

 number of positions.
 The above example defines two circular apertures